 Read more: Imran Khan: Uneasy lies the head that wears the crown

 A recent report by the World Bank Pakistan@100 highlighted the importance of Pakistan managing and investing in its human capital to achieve an improved trajectory of growth and provide jobs for its youth.
 It emphasized that ‘Pakistan must act fast and strategically to: i) manage population growth and improve maternal health, ii) improve early childhood development, focusing on nutrition and health, and iii) boost spending on education and skills for all.’

-Under the Ehsas program the government has picked up on many of these ideas and has announced that it will introduce all-encompassing initiatives that cover reducing malnutrition and stunting levels to improving educational opportunities for the poor.
+Under the Ehsaas program, the government has picked up on many of these ideas and has announced that it will introduce all-encompassing initiatives that cover reducing malnutrition and stunting levels to improving educational opportunities for the poor.
 To reduce stunting, the government will provide de-worming drugs, iron, folic acid, micronutrient supplements through government hospitals, and will create greater awareness regarding breastfeeding and complementary feeding.

 The government will also partner with NGOs to upscale successful programs for orphans, street children, transgender, child, and bonded labor and daily wage workers.

 The Ehsaas program will give desi chicken and goats to the poor along with subsidized certified seed and seedlings for poverty alleviation and nutrition.
 To overcome the challenges of providing schools in far-flung areas, the government give people access to free and quality education through vouchers where only private schools exist, and by contracting the private schools for this task.
 More than 50 percent of the education vouchers and scholarships will be for girls.

 Students in remote areas will be provided internet service and mobile phones so that they can benefit from e-learning.
 Second chance program for overage girls in schools, colleges, and universities, and they will be given vocational training.
 Moreover, universal access to family planning will be ensured, given the relationship it has to creating generational poverty.